SboneloMdluli/site/content/post/stochastic_pricing.md

 ---
 title: "Stochastic Pricing Models"
 date: 2025-05-10
-summary: "A technical overview of advanced option pricing using the Heston and Merton models"
+summary: "This article provides an exposition of stochastic models for option pricing, focusing on the mathematical formulation and computational techniques underlying the Heston and Merton jump-diffusion frameworks.
+Analytical and simulation-based approaches for pricing, risk management, and sensitivity analysis are discussed in detail."
 tags: ["Options Pricing", "Quantitative Finance"]
 categories: [Finance, Quantitative]
 math: true